Azure/VideoEditorialInTheCloud/MediaComposer-BYOL/README.md

 Upload video content to Nexis on Azure

-Edit video content using Media Composer on Azure.
+Edit video content using Media Composer on Azure

 Back up your video content to Nexis on Azure